-Why Saying ‘No’ is Part of Marianna Hewitt’s Self-Care Routine
+Why Saying No Is Part of Marianna Hewitt’s Self-Care Routine

-There’s a blue tube taking over Instagram feed and for that, we have to credit Marianna Hewitt and Lauren Gores Ireland.
-The friends and business partners recently came together to gift us with Summer Fridays, a skin-care brand that prides itself on convenience, safe ingredients and totally Instagrammable packaging.
+There’s a blue tube taking over our Instagram feed, and for that, we have to credit Marianna Hewitt and Lauren Gores Ireland.
+The friends and business partners recently came together to gift us with Summer Fridays, a skin-care brand that prides itself on convenience, safe ingredients, and totally Instagrammable packaging.

 Never in my wildest dreams would I have thought that our very first magazine story for @summerfridays would be in VOGUE 😩 it seems so surreal my eyes are getting watery typing this caption. @laurengores and I are overjoyed with how much support we’ve gotten with this launch and we pinch ourselves everyday.
 Pick up the April issue of @voguemagazine to read 😱 Thank you @itsjennarennert @celia_ellenberg @pokepr #jetlagmask

-The first product is the Jet Lag Mask, which has been cosigned by beauty bloggers and celebrities such as Jessica Alba.
-Besides the fact that it doesn’t need to be rinsed off, it’s also chock full of hydrating ingredients and TSA-friendly for your carry-on; a winning formula for anyone who is constantly on the go, including Hewitt and Ireland themselves.
+The first product is the Jet Lag Mask, which has been touted by beauty bloggers and celebrities such as Jessica Alba.
+Besides the fact that it doesn’t need to be rinsed off, it’s also chock-full of hydrating ingredients, and it’s TSA-friendly for your carry-on; a winning formula for anyone who is constantly on the go, including Hewitt and Ireland themselves.

-It’s undoubtedly been a whirlwind couple of months for the duo, so of course, self-care in all forms is an absolute must.
+It’s undoubtedly been a whirlwind couple of months for the duo, so, of course, self-care in all forms is an absolute must.
 Ahead, Hewitt breaks down exactly how she’s been staying sane in the midst of launching what is now one of Sephora’s top-selling products.

 On Self-Care

 It isn’t a luxury, it’s a necessity.
-It’s doing the things for yourself that make you ready to be the best version of you to take on your day – whether that’s personally or professionally.
-When I am feeling my best, well-rested and energized, I can fully commit myself to any task at hand without feeling exhausted or burnt out.“
+It’s doing the things for yourself that make you ready to be the best version of you to take on your day—whether that’s personally or professionally.
+When I am feeling my best, well-rested, and energized, I can fully commit myself to any task at hand without feeling exhausted or burnt out.“

-Saying NO when you really can’t do something isn’t selfish; it’s necessary to take care of yourself.”
+Saying no when you really can’t do something isn’t selfish; it’s necessary to take care of yourself.”

 On Daily Rituals

 I try to include some sort of self-care ritual in my everyday life.
 I know it’s so important for me to take care of myself because if I am run down or exhausted or not happy with myself, then I can’t be the best version of myself for everything else I need to do in my life.
-The biggest self care lesson I’ve learned lately is that it’s OK to say NO. We all live such busy lives that often we feel bad or obligated to do things, but saying NO when you really can’t do something isn’t selfish; it’s necessary to take care of yourself and we shouldn’t feel bad about that.
+The biggest self-care lesson I’ve learned lately is that it’s OK to say no. We all live such busy lives that often we feel bad or obligated to do things, but saying no when you really can’t do something isn’t selfish; it’s necessary to take care of yourself, and we shouldn’t feel bad about that.

 Because life gets so busy, sometimes we have to take time to just catch up and not rush off the phone.”